 Untreated ADHD often encourages a pattern of anxiety, depression, frustration, and self-loathing.
 Natural talents and gifts are obscured by the disorder.
 A pattern of chronic economic under-achievement and diminished expectations can foster a sense of deep disappointment in the non-ADHD spouse.

 Serious marital conflict may flow from how the non-ADHD spouse interprets the behaviors.
 The ADHD partner is often seen as careless, indifferent, and irresponsible.
 “The non-ADHD partner interprets that as being lazy and not caring about the family,” says Orlov.
 “The symptoms are stomping around in the marriage, and they just don’t know it.”

 Therapists who fail to recognize the disorder are often incapable of effectively impacting ADHD and marital conflict.
 In fact, little therapeutic traction is possible, unless the ADHD is first properly diagnosed and treated.
 Tragically, everyday ADHD couples enter into marriage counseling, but to no avail.

-Unless the therapist is familiar with the signs of ADHD, and understands the toxic impact the disorder has on the marital bond, couples therapy may be a waste of time, effort and money.
+Unless the therapist is familiar with the signs of ADHD and understands the toxic impact the disorder has on the marital bond, couples therapy may be a waste of time, effort, and money.

 The tragedy is that ADHD is quite treatable.
 If the couples therapist is familiar with the research, they can recognize the interpersonal signs of an ADHD marriage.
 It is essential to get a proper diagnosis.
-Once ADHD is identified as the source of the problem, the couple can began to repair the damage in the relationship.
+Once ADHD is identified as the source of the problem, the couple can begin to repair the damage in the relationship.